andrewpmilne/project-two-xg-football-game/README.md

 ## Validation ##

 ### HTML ###
 HTML was validated using the official W3C validator.
-3 warning (not errors) were found relating to sections being used without headings.
+3 warnings (not errors) were found relating to sections being used without headings.
 Sections were used rather than divs to assist screen readers, however headings were not necessary and would detract from the gameplay.
 Therefore the code was not altered.
 ![w3c validator for index HTML](readme-resources/html-validator.png)

 The Rules page HTML passed the validator with no errors or warnings.
 ![w3c validator for rules HTML](readme-resources/rules-html-validation.png)

 ### CSS ###
-The custom style.css passed the W3C Jigsaw validation with no errors or warnings.
+The style.css passed the W3C Jigsaw validation with no errors or warnings.
 ![w3c validator for style.css](readme-resources/css-validator.png)

 ### JavaScript ###
 jshint was used to validate the JS code.
 One warning (no errors) was found relating to a function being called within a loop.
-After consultation with the Code Institute tutors and vigourous testing, it was found that the code ran successfully despite this warning and changes were not required.
+After consultation with the Code Institute tutors and vigorous testing, it was found that the code ran successfully despite this warning and changes were not required.
 ![jshint validation](readme-resources/js-validator.png)

 ### Accessibility ###